University of Technology Sydney

 Intent:

-Drawing on previous learning students analyse existing Indigenous lead health promotion programs and/or strategies.
+Drawing on previous learning students analyse existing Indigenous lead and mainstream health promotion programs and/or strategies.

 Objective(s):